 Warhammer and Warhammer 40,000 both feature Khorne, Chaos God of mindless violence and senseless bloodshed.
-His mortal followers try to kill something every day, and have been known to take their own lives if no other targets present themselves - after all, Khorne cares not from where the blood flows, so long as it flows.
+His mortal followers try to kill something every day, and have been known to take their own lives if no other targets present themselves - after all, Khorne cares not from where the blood flows, so long as it flows ("Blood for the blood god!").
 Daemons of Khorne are the embodiments of rage and bloodlust, and number among the most terrifyingly effective warriors in the game.

 Khorne's greatest mortal servants in the 41st millennium are the ChaosSpace Marines of the World Eaters legion, chainaxe-wieldingberzerkers who voluntarily undergo lobotimization to become more effective killers.
 The most famous and Axe Craziest of their number is Kharn the Betrayer, so named because he has a one in six chance of attacking any friendly models in close combat.
 Kharn is singlehandedly responsible for breaking the World Eaters as a coherent fighting force; when a battle against rival Chaos Marines ground to a halt due to an otherworldly blizzard, Kharn grabbed a flamethrower and torched every shelter, then went about taking the skulls of any soldier he found.
 As for Angron, the Primarch-turned-Daemon Prince of the World Eaters, Kharn was considered a calming influence on him.